exercism/python/docs/TRACEBACKS.md

 The Traceback for the `AssertionError` can include an optional message that is part of the `assert` statement.
 Although a message is optional, it is good practice to always include one in the `assert` definition.

-Following is an example of using `assert`:
+The following is an example of using `assert`:

 ```python
 >>> def int_division(dividend, divisor):